uboot/sonja-helm/README.md

   in Git repositories to be processed by Sonja.
 - Sonja runs builds inside Docker containers exclusively.
 No "build machines" (VMs or bare-metal) are supported.
 - Sonja has to be hosted on a Kubernetes cluster.
-One of the component of the Sonja deployment is the "agent" service.
+One component of the Sonja deployment is the "agent" service.
 The build capacity of a Sonja installation can be scaled by changing the number of deployments ("replicas") of the "agent" service.

 Because Sonja "knows" that it builds Conan packages the process of setting up new builds is very simple.
 The CI is also able to "understand" the build output